-A prominent sensitivity model is the MSM \cite{Tan.2006}.
-The MSM gained popularity in recent years and, for instance, was used to obtain bounds on the conditional average treatment effect (CATE) through machine learning \cite{Kallus.2019, Jesson.2021, Yin.2022}. \rebuttal{Works like \citet{Aronow.2013, Miratrix.2018, Zhao.2019} target mean effects under the MSM, rely on Hájek-style estimators which have finite-sample bias, and are not designed for policy learning. \citet{Yadlowsky.2018} study ATE bounds, but their framework is limited to \emph{binary} treatments.
-Finally, \citet{Bruns-Smith.2023} consider \emph{dynamic} policies in Markov decision processes and must estimate ratios of transition probabilities, which yields a fundamentally different estimator that is not sharp for action spaces with more than two actions.} Only recently, sharp bounds on the CATE have been derived \cite{Bonvini.2022, Dorn.2022, Frauen.2023c, Frauen.2024b, Jin.2023}.
-Other works have considered the estimation of such bounds \cite{Dorn.2024, Oprescu.2023}, or instruments for partial identification \cite{Schweisthal.2025}.
+A prominent sensitivity model is the MSM \citep{Tan.2006}.
+The MSM gained popularity in recent years and, for instance, was used to obtain bounds on the conditional average treatment effect (CATE) through machine learning \citep{Jesson.2021, Kallus.2019, Yin.2022}. \rebuttal{Works like \citet{Aronow.2013, Miratrix.2018, Zhao.2019} target mean effects under the MSM, rely on Hájek-style estimators which have finite-sample bias, and are not designed for policy learning. \citet{Yadlowsky.2018} study ATE bounds, but their framework is limited to \emph{binary} treatments.
+Finally, \citet{Bruns-Smith.2023} consider \emph{dynamic} policies in Markov decision processes and must estimate ratios of transition probabilities, which yields a fundamentally different estimator that is not sharp for action spaces with more than two actions.} Only recently, sharp bounds on the CATE have been derived \citep{Bonvini.2022, Dorn.2022, Frauen.2024b, Frauen.2023c, Jin.2023}.
+Other works have considered the estimation of such bounds \citep{Dorn.2024, Oprescu.2023}, or instruments for partial identification \cite{Schweisthal.2025}.
 However, these works only consider causal sensitivity analysis for CATE but \textbf{\underline{not}} policy learning.
 Further, their works are limited to \textbf{\underline{binary}} treatments.
 In contrast, our method can handle \emph{discrete} treatments, and, therefore, requires entirely different influence functions.

-\textbf{Research gap:} To the best of our knowledge, we are the first to derive a \emph{statistically efficient estimator for a sharp bound on the value function using the MSM}.
+\textbf{Research gap:} To the best of our knowledge, we are the first to derive a \emph{semi-parametrically efficient estimator for a sharp bound on the value function using the MSM}.
 Thereby, we enable optimal confounding-robust off-policy learning.